HBRS-SDP/ss24-flightmare-simulation-parametrisation/docs/troubleshoot.md

 ```

 **Possible Cause**:
-- The issue was caused by the setup.py file in flightrl folder due to missing of packages
+- The issue was caused by the setup.py file in flightrl folder due to missing of packages.

 **Solution**:
 To resolve this issue: